lemonmade/quilt/documentation/projects/apps/server.md

 The default server will listen for all `GET` requests, will perform [server rendering](../../server-rendering.md), and will set the response status, headers, and body accordingly.
 This default works great for most cases, but just like with Quilt’s [browser builds](./browsers.md), you can completely replace Quilt’s default.

 If you want to write a custom server, you can do so by passing the `server` option to the `quiltApp()` Sewing Kit plugin.
-You can pass the `entry` option to point to a file in your repo that exports a [`@quilted/http-handlers` `HttpHandler` object](../../../packages/http-handlers) as the default export:
+You can pass the `entry` option to point to a file in your repo that exports a [`@quilted/request-router` `RequestRouter` object](../../../packages/request-router) as the default export:

 ```ts
 // sewing-kit.config.ts